The store will not work correctly in the case when cookies are disabled.

 We have a wide range of high-quality wildflower seed mixes suited to various gardens, soil types and individual tastes.
 So, whether you want vibrant pops of colour as soon as possible, a long-lasting wildflower meadow for bees and pollinators, or just some native wildflowers to grow in areas of your garden that are usually barren – we have wildflowers for every situation!

 If you would like your annual wildflowers to return the following year, let them go to seedhead at the end of the season.
-Then collect the seed heads and manually assist their self-seeding by firming them into the soil.
-This will encourage the flowers to sprout the following spring again.
+Then, collect the seed heads and manually assist their self-seeding by firming them into the soil.
+This will encourage the flowers to sprout again the following spring.

-Perennials are longer lasting and will return for many seasons without much additional human interaction, but they produce fewer flowers as the years go on.
+When to plant wildflower seeds - perennial Perennials are longer lasting and will return for many seasons without much additional human interaction, but they will produce fewer flowers as the years go on.

-We also have wildflower mixes that contain combinations of annuals and perennials for various flower types that bloom throughout the year.
-And we have mixes that include annuals and perennials combined with meadow grasses, which provide even more beneficial habitats for bees, other pollinators and local wildlife.
+We also have wildflower mixes that contain combinations of both annuals and perennials for various flower types that bloom throughout the year.
+We have mixes that include annuals and perennials combined with meadow grasses, which provide an even more beneficial habitat for bees, other pollinators and local wildlife.

-You can read more about annuals and perennial wildflowers in our helpful guide here.
+You can read more about annual and perennial wildflowers in our helpful annuals vs perennials wildflower guide, which looks at the traits, advantages and beauty of both types of wildflowers.

 Our wildflower seed mixtures below include some information on what benefits they can offer your garden: